What Do You Need a Property Survey for and How Much Does One Cost?

 What Is the Average Cost to Have a Property Surveyed?

-A land survey costs an average of $500, according to Bob Vila, with a typical price range between $350 and $680.
+A land survey costs an average of $525 (CAD 720), according to Angi, with a typical price range between about $375 and $745 (CAD 515 and CAD 1,020).
 Your exact cost can vary based on the size of the property and issues that make it more complex, such as difficult terrain.
 The cost will be higher if the survey requires extensive research, and there might be an extra charge if the surveyor has to travel a long distance.
 Pricing also varies by geographical area.

 More Related Articles: